Google AI Nano Banana for architecture and decoration projects. it’s insane!

 Renders of plans with AI Nano Banana – By OVACEN

-It maintains the details of the plan very well; walls, furniture, distributions, etc. And you just have to use the following prompt…
+Nano Banana Gemini technology maintains the details of the blueprint very well.; walls, furniture, distributions, etc. And you just have to use the following prompt…

 And if you want to make a 3D perspective of the house layout in the style of a paper model.
 An example of how it looks: